 Mykonos has a population of almost 12,500 and a land area of 86 sq. km (about 1.5 times the size of Manhattan).
 The length of the island is around 10 km, and it measures around 15 km at its widest point.
 It takes about 40 minutes to drive the longest way (west to east) from one end of the island to the other.

-Mykonos is connected by direct ferry to Athens; ferries take anywhere from 2 to 5 hours, depending on the type of boat.
+Ferries from Athens to Mykonos take anywhere from 2 to 5 hours, depending on the type of boat.
 Ferries connecting Mykonos to the islands of Naxos, Paros, Ios, Milos, Folegandros, Santorini, and Crete usually make a few stops and can take 30 minutes to 5 hours.
 Flights from Athens to Mykonos take around 40 minutes, direct flights from western Europe (London, Paris, Amsterdam, Rome, Venice) take 2 to 4 hours.

 Mykonos has a shorter travel season than nearby Santorini.
 Hotels in Mykonos tend to open later in spring and close earlier in the fall.
 The best time to visit Mykonos for good weather, nightlife, swimming, sunbathing, and sailing is from late June to early September.
 If swimming and hot weather are not a necessity and you’re more interested in sightseeing, history, dining, and archaeology then late April, May, and October are also great.